 Young children can start with a piggy bank to discover that the more they save, the more money they accumulate.
 As each child reaches school age, they should have their own bank account to save a portion of their allowance and any money they earn from doing additional chores or jobs for neighbors.
 Asking them to contribute a portion of their savings towards something extra they want to buy will help them learn the value of money.

-Short-term and long-term goals are more attainable
+Short-term and long-term goals are more attainable with family saving

 One of the most effective strategies to achieve goals is using a savings plan.
 Your family may have short-term goals for a family vacation or long-term goals to buy a new family home.
 With a financial savings plan set in place, your family goals become considerably more attainable.